 Next, study each column, one at a time, asking yourself the following questions.

-·Is there action that has taken place off-stage?
+· Is there some action that has taken place off-stage?
 (Hint: if it has, you may need to add a scene.)

-·Is there missing action that has to be explained in a flashback, info dump, or by one character to another?
-(Hint: long flashbacks are 'deal-killers' according to agent-author, Jessica Page Morrell.)
+· Is there some missing action that has to be explained in a flashback, info dump, or by one character to another?
+(Hint: long flashbacks are ‘deal-killers’ according to agent-author, Jessica Page Morrell.)

-·Is there any other action, or reaction, your character could have or should have taken?
-(Hint: you don’t want the reader shouting, 'call the police, stupid!')
+· Should your character have taken any other action, or reaction?
+(Hint: you don’t want the reader shouting, ‘call the police, stupid!’)

-·Does the action drive your protagonist closer to or father from his goal?
-(Hint: there should be some scenes that bring him closer, but more that drive him farther from his goal.)
+· Is your protagonist driven closer to or further from his goal with each action and/or reaction?
+(Hint: there should be some scenes that bring him closer, but more scenes that drive him further from his goal.)

-·Does the action and reaction relate to the story sentence?
+· Is the action and reaction related to the story sentence?
 (Hint: even subplots should reinforce your primary plot or theme.)

-·Does the final action put the protagonist in real jeopardy of not reaching his goal?
+· Is the protagonist in real jeopardy of not reaching his goal during the final action?
 (Hint: if it doesn’t, you need a different climax.)